Proudjew12/Space-Invaders/README.md

-🚀 Space Invaders
-Space Invaders is a modern remake of the legendary arcade shooter — crafted with love for retro gaming and clean, responsive design.
+🚀 Space Invaders is a modern remake of the legendary arcade shooter — crafted with love for retro gaming and clean, responsive design.

 🎮 Control a cannon, blast waves of invading aliens, and dodge their deadly fire.
 Each level ramps up the challenge with smarter enemies and faster gameplay.